waikato-ufdl/wai-annotations-core/README.md

 optional arguments:
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-                        the directory to write the images to
+                        the directory to write the images to (default: .)
 ```

 ### TO-IMAGES-IS